pymc-devs/pymc-examples/examples/causal_inference/interventional_distribution.myst.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}, "tags": []}

-At this point we have met 3 different data generating processes (and their corresponding DAGS).
+At this point we have met 3 different data generating processes (and their corresponding DAGs).
 We've drawn many MCMC samples from the prior distribution and visualised this joint distribution $P(x,y)$ for each of the models.
 We are now in position to recap the conditional distributions (e.g. $P(y|x=2$, see the next section) and how they compare to the interventional distribution $P(y|\operatorname{do}=2)$ in the section following that.

 +++ {"editable": true, "slideshow": {"slide_type": ""}, "tags": []}